junrui-liu/patina/src/assignments/as1.md

 You are free to leave the assertions in your files uncommented, as long as they don't break your code.

 Each test case is worth 1 point.

+The test cases for the bonus problem will be available soon.

 ## Problem 1 \[★\]